songbird175/ItHappens/README.md

 Used with python 2.7

+Required packages/programs:
+* Matplotlib
+* Matplotlib Toolkits Basemap
+* Pandas
-Required packages/programs: Matplotlib, Matplotlib Toolkits Basemap, Pandas, Numpy - should have been installed
+* Numpy - should have been installed

 ###Installation: